-If you wear glasses or contacts you have likely heard the term astigmatism before.
-If you have been diagnosed with this eye disorder you likely know how frustrating this condition can be and the limits it can present.
+If you wear glasses or contacts, you’ve likely heard the term astigmatism before.
+And, if you have astigmatism, you likely know how frustrating the condition can be and the limits it can present.
 Those limitations go beyond just being able to find comfortable glasses and contacts.
 It goes beyond simply being far or nearsighted.

-There are actually two different types of astigmatism: regular and irregular.
+There are two different types of astigmatism: regular and irregular.

-Regular astigmatism is the type most often referred to, and it is often described as an irregular shape of the eye, or football shaped eye that is often genetic.
+Regular astigmatism is the type most often referred to.
+This is an irregular shape of the eye, or football-shaped eye, that is often genetic.

-Irregular astigmatism, on the other hand, is usually caused by damage to the eye usually requires surgery or contacts to improve.
-While both these types are caused by often unavoidable factors, ocular stress plays a part in aggravating both types and making your vision worse.
+Irregular astigmatism, on the other hand, is usually caused by damage to the eye and often requires surgery or contacts to improve.
+While both these types present themselves because of unavoidable factors, ocular stress plays a part in aggravating both types and making your vision worse.

-Ocular stress can be caused by a number of stressors including:
+Ocular stress can be caused by a number of stressors:

 - Extended hours of computer use: Many jobs now involve computers.
 In fact, the average remote office worker will spend over 13 hours per day on a screen.
 Long hours of sitting in front of a computer screen can cause eye strain and stress.
 There’s even an official name for this type of exertion now – digital eye strain.
-If you have to do this kind of work make sure that you take the time to give your eyes a break.
-Added to the increased use of computers in the work place is the fact that many of us now have computers in our homes.
+If you have to do this kind of work, make sure that you take the time to give your eyes a break.
+Added to the increased use of computers in the workplace is the fact that many of us now have computers in our homes.
 Remember to take breaks from the computer, at least vision breaks.

 - Reading: Reading books or newspapers was hard enough on our eyes.
 Now we also have to take into consideration electronic reading devices like Kindle, Nook, or tablets.
 This means that even after working with a computer during the day, you may be coming home and spending even more time in front of an electronic screen.
 This is just adding to the eye strain and stress.

 - A job that requires a considerable amount of fine detailed work: Detailed work does not mean that you have to be a master craftsman to worry about this type of stress.
-Any work that you do fairly close to your face like reading, writing, sewing, or accounting could be considered to be detailed work.
-Our eyes were just not designed for too much close up work.
-They were designed to view things at more of a distance.
+Any work that you do fairly close to your face like reading, writing, sewing, or accounting is detailed work.
+Our eyes just can’t handle too much near work.
+We need to switch it up and view things at more of a distance.

-Improving any of these stressors, or better yet all of them will possibly improve your astigmatism, or even more likely prevent the condition from getting any worse!
+Improving any of these stressors, or better yet all of them, will possibly improve your astigmatism, or even prevent the condition from getting any worse!
 Here are some easy ways to help alleviate this stress.

 Let’s Look at What We Can Do to Avoid Ocular Stress

 When you are working at a computer, reading, or doing other fine detailed work, make sure that you take the time to give your eyes a break.
 While taking breaks, do routine eye exercises to strengthen the eye muscles.
 Try the 10-10-10 Rule throughout the day.

-Blink.
-Seriously blinking is important and when we are focused on a computer screen or other detailed work we forget to blink.
+Seriously, blinking is important.
+The problem is, when we are focused on a computer screen or other detailed work, it’s so easy to forget to blink.
 Blinking allows our eyes to lubricate themselves and relieve some of the stress and dryness.

 Make sure that you have excellent lighting in the area where you are working.
-Even with an overhead light you should have task lighting that focuses on what your are doing.
+Even with an overhead light you should have task lighting that focuses on what you are doing.
 Straining to see when there is insufficient light causes strain and stress on your eyes.
 Working on a computer in a dark room can wreak havoc on your eyes as well.